Thousands protest across Lebanon over dire economy, proposed WhatsApp fee withdrawn

 But as protests spread across Lebanon, Telecoms Minister Mohamed Choucair phoned into Lebanese broadcasters to say the proposed levy on WhatsApp calls had been revoked.

-Prime Minister Saad al-Hariri had said the measure was expected to net about $200 million in revenues for the state per year according to a statement from his press office.
+Hariri had said the measure was expected to net about $200 million in revenues for the state per year according to a statement from his press office.

 Lebanon has only two mobile service providers, both state-owned, and some of the most costly mobile rates in the region.

-Lebanon is under pressure to approve the 2020 budget soon, a step that may help it unlock some $11 billion pledged at a donor conference last year, conditional on fiscal and other reforms.

-The government has declared a state of “economic emergency” as Lebanon faces debt burdens, low growth, crumbling infrastructure and strains in its financial system from a slowdown in capital inflows.
+Finance Minister Ali Hassan Khalil said the draft budget he had submitted to the Cabinet was free of new taxes and he remained committed to passing a budget without new taxes.

-Reporting by Ellen Francis, Suleiman al-Khalid and Eric Knect Reuters TV; Writing by Tom Perry; Editing by Jane Merriman and Grant McCool
+Reporting by Ellen Francis, Suleiman al-Khalidi and Eric Knect and Reuters TV; Additional reporting by Ahmed Tolba in Cairo; Writing by Tom Perry; Editing by Grant McCool and Stephen Coates